 - Enable OOB Health Checks – Set to Yes to enable Out-of-Band monitoring.
 Note that disabling Out-of-Band Monitoring means that if a server is marked as out-of-service by In-Band monitoring, it cannot be put back into service without manual intervention.
 For this reason, In-Band monitoring is disabled when you disable Out-of-Band monitoring.

 - Interval – Set the interval (time in seconds) between the probes sent by the Barracuda Web Application Firewall to the server to determine the health status.

 Application Layer Health Checks

-Application Layer health check involves making an HTTP request to see if the server is responding correctly.
+Application Layer health checks involve making an HTTP request to see if the server is responding correctly.
 If the server responds correctly, the server is said to be healthy.
 Otherwise, the server is marked as out-of-service.
-The settings for Application Layer determine what kind of HTTP request is made (URL, Method, Headers), and how to determine if the response was a good response (Status Code and Match Content String).
+The settings for Application Layer determine what kind of HTTP request is made (URL, method, headers), and how to determine if the response was a good response (status code and match content string).

 - Method – Select the HTTP method to be used for the request from the drop-down list.

 - Additional Headers – Enter any additional headers you want to send with the OOB HTTP request.
 The headers should be specified with the following format: <header name>: <header value>.
 The Barracuda Web Application Firewall inserts the specified headers in the request while sending OOB HTTP requests to the server.
 Each header should be added on a separate line.
 For example:

 - Status Code – Specify the expected HTTP response status code when accessing the URL.
 Any other status code is considered to be unsuccessful, and will result in setting the server as 'out-of-service'.
 Typically, a status code of 200 is used to indicate a successful response, but in some cases, 300, 301, and 302 may also be considered successful (these status codes indicate redirect responses).